 For questions on brain science, email firstname.lastname@example.org

-To get free health tips customized to your individual brain type, go to beegeandpeege.com/discover-your-brain-type
+To get your own individualized health tips for your unique brain type, go to beegeandpeege.com/discover-your-brain-type

-- I mention “willing and able to follow” these suggestions because most people with AD aren’t even willing to admit they have it, let alone follow willingly in the steps to prevent, treat, or reverse it.
+* I mention “willing and able to follow” these suggestions because most people with AD aren’t even willing to admit they have it, so they will probably also be resistant about following any steps to prevent, treat, or reverse it.
 This is one of the interesting characteristics of AD – that most victims vehemently deny they have it and don’t even want to discuss it, which makes working on it quite difficult since the first step that needs to happen before the work can start, is to accept it and then face it down through implementing strategies like these.
 Other forms of dementia don’t seem to include this characteristic of denial or defensiveness.
-In fact, when people have other forms of dementia, they even occasionally joke about having it.
+In fact, when people have other forms of dementia, they sometimes even joke about having it.
 Those people also are usually more willing to start and maintain an aggressive program to fight dementia and even reverse it.